Join us on September 30, 2017 for our 2nd Annual Comic Con!

 The Austin Toy Museum is a non-profit organization and brain child of Caleb Zammit, a life long toy collector and retired special needs teacher.
 The museum houses approximately 20,000 different toys and is a safe space for special needs students to develop social and job skills.
 Shannon Brewer, the Austin Toy Museum, will host a demo table, in addition to joining our cosplay panel and giving a presentation on toy making.

 Hops & Heroes Comics is the only non-profit, 501(c)(3) comic bookstore and it's located right here in East Austin!
 Based on the principles of Comics.
 Community.
 Charity, Hops & Heroes Comics has worked to create a community center type feel to their store.
 And the best part is every purchase gives back to the community!
 With sales benefiting their Comics for College Scholarship Program or going to support programs like the Comics for Kids Literacy Campaign, Hops & Heroes Comics is working to bring about change through something we all love!
 Check them out on their website or on Facebook, Twitter, and Instagram at: @comicsaustin

 Dragon’s Lair Comics & Fantasy® Austin sells comics, graphic novels, board games, RPGs, CCGs, TCGs, Miniatures and many other great products!
 They run events every day of the week ranging from boardgame open play to D&D meet-ups, Friday Night Magic and more!
 Look through their Events section for all the information you need to play!

-If you are a local author, artist, or comic store owner who would like to be considered for this year's event, please contact Bette McDowell at firstname.lastname@example.org
+Our booths and panel slots are full for this year!
+If you are a local author, artist, or comic store owner who would like to be considered for next year's event, please contact Bette McDowell at firstname.lastname@example.org